DonAdam2/webpack-react-boilerplate/README.md

 ## It has the following configuration for React:

-- React router dom
+- React router dom v6
 - Redux & Redux thunk & & Redux logger & Redux devTool
-- Prop types
 - 2 environments {production: .env, development: .env.development}

 ## It has the following mocks for Jest: